• Skip to primary navigation

 Ingredients

-• 3 lbs. of apples cored and cut in large chunks (keep the skin on) – about 10 small apples
+• 3 lbs. apples cored and cut in large chunks (peeling is optional) – about 10 small apples

 • ¼ cup water or apple cider